 Amboy is a very small city located in the state of Illinois.
 With a population of 2,236 people and just one neighborhood, Amboy is the 552nd largest community in Illinois.
-Amboy has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Amboy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Amboy is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Amboy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Amboy are a mix of both white- and blue-collar jobs.
 Overall, Amboy is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Amboy who work in office and administrative support (18.59%), management occupations (14.59%), and law enforcement and fire fighting (5.91%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Amboy has relatively fewer families with younger children, and/or college students.
 Combined, this makes Amboy a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.